 Tourism infrastructure is great, with three information centres, English signs, and helpful locals.

-ATMS and currency exchanges are everywhere.
-Card payments are accepted in most places except local markets.
 We use Wise Multi-Currency Card when we travel – get yours here and support our adventures.

 They have a good recycling program.